Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 - An [MXChip IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/)
 - A computer running [Windows 10 Anniversary Edition](https://www.microsoft.com/en-us/software-download/windows10) or higher
 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- An available WiFi connection or mobile hotspot
+- An available WiFi connection or mobile hotspot.
+Note that the WiFi connection can (and should) be secure, but it must be ungated (i.e. no intermediate login page is required.
+Gated WiFi is common in public venues and hotels).

 <a name="Exercises"></a>
 ## Exercises ##